davidhenty/Intro-to-HPC/content/Part1_Supercomputing/Introduction_to_Supercomputing.md

 You don’t need a supercomputer.
 In fact you don’t even need a personal computer, as pencil-and-paper or a simple calculator can do the job.
 If you want to calculate something more complex, such as the total of the salaries of every employee in a big company, you probably just need a general-purpose computer.

 The types of large-scale computations that are done by supercomputers, such as weather-forecasting or simulating new materials at the atomic scale, are fundamentally based on simple numerical calculations that could each be done on a calculator.
 However, the sheer size of these computations and the levels of accuracy required means that almost unimaginably large numbers of individual calculations are needed to do the job.
-To produce an accurate weather forecast, the total number of calculations required is measured in the quintillions, where a quintillion is one with 18 zeroes after it: 1 000 000 000 000 000 000 !
+To produce an accurate weather forecast, the total number of calculations required is measured in the quintillions, where a quintillion is one with 18 zeroes after it: 1 000 000 000 000 000 000 .

 So what if a computation takes several days or weeks to finish, and you want to run the same calculations many times with different input parameters.
 Do you want to wait while you can’t do anything else because the computation uses up all the resources of your computer?
 Are you prepared to wait for years before being able to collect all the results?
 Probably not, especially if the result you’re after is tomorrow’s weather.
 This is where supercomputers come into their own, finishing a job within a few hours or days when it would take many years on a general-purpose computer, or tackling problems that are just too large or complex for an everyday machine to store in its memory.

 ### Parallelism: the key to performance
 Supercomputers achieve this using parallel computing.
 Performing computations in parallel means carrying out many calculations simultaneously.
 It is like having thousands of general-purpose computers all working for you on the same problem at the same time.
 This is in fact an excellent analogy for how modern supercomputers work - you will learn more about the details of how it is done later in the course.

 Also keep in mind that although supercomputers provide enormous computational capacities, they are also very expensive to develop, purchase and operate.
 For example, the typical power consumption of a supercomputer is in the order of several megawatts (Mega = 1 000 000), where a megawatt (MW) is enough to power a small town of around 1000 people.
 That is why it’s important to use them as efficiently as possible.
+Power consumption is such an crucial issue for supercomputing that the Top500 list also ranks by energy efficieny in the [Green500 list](https://www.top500.org/lists/green500/).

 Can you think of other examples of parallelism in everyday life, where many hands make light work?